Radeance/tesco-scraper-public/README.md

 - **⚡ Fast and Efficient:**
   - Extremely fast, scraping 1000 data entries in a minute
 <br>
-- **📝 Product Listings Support**
+- **📝 Product Category Listings Support**
-  - Listings support including pagination coming very soon
+  - Scrape grocery product categories by providing one or multiple category urls
+  - Automatic pagination until `max_items` scraping limit is reached
 <br>

 - **📊 Flexible Data Output**
   - Outputs data in various formats including CSV, XLSX, JSON, JSONL, XML, and RSS

 ### Use Cases | What it can be used for